 Q?
-What is a Parish Council?
+What Parish Councils are not?

 Q?
 Can I attend Parish Council meetings?

 A: Yes, every parish council meeting and committee meeting is open to members of the public.
 The council can however exclude the public from all or part of a meeting if the item is a confidential business transaction or for other special reasons.
 These exclusions are rarely used and the reasons are always documented.